 Talking between songs was kept at a minimum and as always the band was focused on the music but one little bit of banter had O’Callaghan confess that they were so sick of being called a pop-punk band at the beginning of their careers proclaiming “we’re not a pop-punk band, we’re a pop band”.

 They closed the show by playing ‘Black Butterflies & Deja Vu’, ‘Bad Behaviour’ and ‘Ice Cave’ and left it on a nice chilled note, leaving the crowd with a mellow content vibe and feeling fulfilled by the 17-song long set.

-The show, in general, was immensely entertaining and although not every song The Maine have released over the years has been a hit they are all hits to us fans and at times it seemed like there was not a single person in the audience that was not singing along.
+The show, in general, was immensely entertaining and although not every song The Maine have released over the years has been a hit, they are all hits to the fans and at times it seemed like there was not a single person in the audience that was not singing along.
 We were promised that after their upcoming Warped Tour run they were going into the studio to record the next album and I for one cannot wait to hear it, as well as see them put on the spectacular live show they always do when they finally take it on tour.